eagle840/killercoda-labs/terraforminter/step2.md

 `terraform apply`{{execute}}

+WARNING: terraform refresh is being depriated, since it removes state without warning. *from now on you should use the -refresh flag with terraform plan and apply*

 note that the command is requesting a port - we should have outputed a plan

 `terraform state list`{{execute}}